 To further bolster the credibility of accuracy measurement, a k-fold cross-validation technique was implemented.
-This approach involved dividing the dataset into 'k' equal segments, training the model on 'k-1' segments, and testing it on the remaining segment (Guo et al., 2017; Roma et al., 2020).
-This cycle was repeated 'k' times, with each segment used as the test set once, ensuring that accuracy figure is robust and reflective of the model's overall performance.
+This approach involved dividing the dataset into 'k' equal segments, training the model on 'k-1' segments, and testing it on the remaining segment [25, 26].
+This cycle was repeated 'k' times, with each segment used as the test set once, ensuring that the accuracy figure is robust and reflective of the model's overall performance.